Italian Easter Bread (Pane di Pasqua)

 Separating the risen dough into equal parts.

 4-7.
-Start with three equal part dough balls and roll them into ropes.
+Start with three equal part dough balls and roll each piece into ropes.
 Gather them at the top and pinch the dough to secure it.

 Simply make a long braid- as you would for braiding hair.
 After every braid section add one egg.